National Bahá’í Review/Issue 45/Text

 The purpose of review is to protect the Faith from misrepresentation and to ensure dignity and accuracy in its presentation.
 In general the function of a reviewing committee is to say whether the work submitted gives an acceptable presentation of the Cause or not.

-following: (a) conformity with the Teachings, (b) accuracy, (c) dignity in presentation.
-The Spiritual Assembly, on the basis of its Reviewing Committee’s report, gives or withholds approval of the work.
+The standards to be upheld by reviewers are the following: (a) conformity with the Teachings, (b) accuracy, (c) dignity in presentation.
+The Spiritual Assembly, on the basis of its Reviewing Committee's report, gives or withholds approval of the work.

 Approval of Works Already Reviewed Elsewhere[edit]

-While a National Spiritual Assembly intending to publish Baha’i literature is encouraged to accept the review of another National Spiritual Assembly, it is not required to do so and has the right to review any work prior to authorizing its publication or republication by its own Publishing Trust or publisher in its area of jurisdiction.
+While a National Spiritual Assembly intending to publish Bahá’í literature is encouraged to accept the review of another National Spiritual Assembly, it is not required to do so and has the right to review any work prior to authorizing its publication or republication by its own Publishing Trust or publisher in its area of jurisdiction.
 This does not apply to works by Hands of the Cause, which are reviewed in the Holy Land.

-A National Spiritual Assembly which receives for approval a manuscript from outside its area of jurisdiction should inquire whether it has already been submitted for review elsewhere, and in the case of its Hews been refused approval, the reasons for such refusal.
+A National Spiritual Assembly which receives for approval a manuscript from outside its area of jurisdiction should inquire whether it has already been submitted for review elsewhere, and in the case of its having been refused approval, the reasons for such refusal.

-BAHA’] AUTHORS
+BAHÁ’Í AUTHORS[edit]

-Baha’i authors should welcome review of their works, and can greatly assist promptness in review by supplying a sufficient number of copies of the manuscript for each member of the Reviewing Committee to have one.
+Bahá’í authors should welcome review of their works, and can greatly assist promptness in review by supplying a sufficient number of copies of the manuscript for each member of the Reviewing Committee to have one.

-Baha’i authors may submit their works for review to any National Spiritual Assembly, and may send their works, once approved, to any publisher they like, Baha’i or non-Baha’i, at home or abroad.
+Bahá’í authors may submit their works for review to any National Spiritual Assembly, and may send their works, once approved, to any publisher they like, Bahá’í or non-Bahá’í, at home or abroad.
 It should be remembered, however, that the approval should be given by the National Spiritual Assembly of the country where the work is to be first published.
-And in the case of a non-Baha’i publisher the author should insist on use of the system of transliteration at present used by. the Faith for languages employing the Roman alphabet.
+And in the case of a non-Bahá’í publisher the author should insist on use of the system of transliteration at present used by the Faith for languages employing the Roman alphabet.

-BAHA’] PUBLISHERS
+BAHÁ’Í PUBLISHERS[edit]

-Baha’i publishers may not publish any work about the Faith until it has been approved by the National Spiritual Assembly of the country where it is to be published.
+Bahá’í publishers may not publish any work about the Faith until it has been approved by the National Spiritual Assembly of the country where it is to be published.

-Approval of a work imposes no obligation upon any Baha’i publisher to publish it.
+Approval of a work imposes no obligation upon any Bahá’í publisher to publish it.

-Although no Baha’i work may be published without approval, it is not mandatory to print an approval notice in any publication,
+Although no Bahá’í work may be published without approval, it is not mandatory to print an approval notice in any publication.

 Editing[edit]

-[Page 3]REVIEW
+[Page 3]

 A Main Artery for the Life Blood[edit]

-such as the Chaco of Argentina, the isolated island of St. Helena, maintaining a Baha’i institute in a Philippine Village.
+We know the Fund of the Cause is the life blood of the Faith, but are we aware of the main arteries through which this blood flows?
+One important artery is sustenance of pioneers who are in goals of the Nine Year Plan where it is not possible for them to work, such as the Chaco of Argentina, the isolated island of St. Helena, maintaining a Bahá’í institute in a Philippine Village.
 As we approach the end of the Plan, the remaining goals will largely be those where we have to sustain someone at posts like these.
 Due to the present weak condition of the National Fund, the International Goals Committee cannot add deputized pioneers to those already in the field, unless a special contribution is made.

 Thus, the opportunity arises for those individuals, groups, communities to consider deputizing a pioneer, in whole or part, as a contribution to the National Fund in addition to their general contribution.
 This strengthens the life blood and allows it to flow to a main artery—that of maintaining the teaching work and building of the Kingdom in remote parts of the world.

-If you know of a believer who wants to pioneer but needs financial assistance which you are.planning to give, let International Goals know so this effort can be directed through this Committee and the National Fund, giving greater impetus to the pioneering effort.
 If you do not know of an individual but wish to participate in the monthly sustenance of a pioneer, write to us letting us know to what extent you can assist and we will discuss with you the process for doing so.

-In the Guardian’s ‘‘Appeal for Pioneers’’, The Advent of Divine Justice (p.
+In the Guardian's "Appeal for Pioneers", The Advent of Divine Justice (p.
 55), he states:

-“Should they find it impossible to take advantage of so rare and sacred a privilege, let them, mindful of the words of Baha’u’llah, determine, each according to the means at his or her disposal, to appoint a deputy who, on that believer’s behalf, will arise and carry out so noble an enterprise.
-‘Center your energies,’ are Baha’u’llah’s words, ‘in the propagation of the Faith of God. . . .
-Whoso is unable, it is his duty to appoint him who will, in his stead, proclaim this Revelation, whose power hath caused the foundations of the mightiest structures to quake, every mountain to be crushed into dust, and every soul to be dumbfounded.’ ”
+"Should they find it impossible to take advantage of so rare and sacred a privilege, let them, mindful of the words of Bahá’u’lláh, determine, each according to the means at his or her disposal, to appoint a deputy who, on that believer's behalf, will arise and carry out so noble an enterprise.
+'Center your energies,' are Bahá’u’lláh's words, 'in the propagation of the Faith of God. . . .
+Whoso is unable, it is his duty to appoint him who will, in his stead, proclaim this Revelation, whose power hath caused the foundations of the mightiest structures to quake, every mountain to be crushed into dust, and every soul to be dumbfounded.'"

 INTERNATIONAL GOALS COMMITTEE 110 Linden Avenue Wilmette, Illinois 60091